Gobika404/KissanDost/README.md

 ##  Proposed Solution

-KisanDost offers a multi-agent AI system that:
+KissanDost offers a multi-agent AI system that:

 - Uses IoT sensors to collect real-time environmental data
 - Provides personalized suggestions for crops, irrigation, and markets